What it is like to be vegan in: The Netherlands

 Do you have a recipe and would you like to share it?

 I adore vegan curry!
-Fry some unions until they start to caramelize, then add curry spices, garlic, freshly grated ginger, red pepper, a bit of water and s dash of soy sauce.
+Fry some onions until they start to caramelize, then add curry spices, garlic, freshly grated ginger, red pepper, a bit of water, and a dash of soy sauce.
 After 2 minutes, add in lots of chopped vegetables and tempeh cubes.
 Stir everything together so the spices are mixed through and then add 400 ml of coconut milk.
 Turn down the heat and let it simmer for 20-30 minutes.
-Meanwhile, cook some grains like wild or brown rice, buckwheat or quinoa.
+Meanwhile, cook some grains like wild or brown rice, buckwheat, or quinoa.
 Stir in the grains after the veggies are cooked long enough for your liking.
-Also stir in some canned legumes.
+Also, stir in some canned legumes.
 Let the pot stand for a couple of minutes after mixing everything and then: 'eet smakelijk'!

-If you have a vegan business, or work at a vegan business, can you tell something about it?
+If you have a vegan business or work at a vegan business, can you tell us something about it?
 What is the business, when did it start?